nebulab/pulsar/README.md

 ---

 Another way to include your recipes is by using the `Gemfile`.
-As many gems already include custom recipes for capistrano, you just need to require those.
+Many gems already include custom recipes for capistrano so you just need to require those.
 An example with [Whenever](https://github.com/javan/whenever):

 ```ruby